ColourlessSpearmint/Mantis/devlog.md

 - Game Logic Tests: In order to verify that the card dealing was fixed, I added a test for it.
 I also added some more tests for the other functions.
 - Bot Tests: To verify that the bots perform as their strategies dictate, I added some tests.
 I've only tested the first two bots (and the general-purpose MatchPlayer function) so far, and I'll do the rest later.
 Probably.

+## December 30, 2024: Beginning the Neural Network

+I've been putting off actually starting work on the neural network, but I had to start working on it at some point.
+It wasn't actually as much work as I suspected, due in large part because most of the PyTorch code (model.py, replay_buffer.py, train.py) was written by ChatGPT.
+I wrote env.py to integerate ChatGPT's code with the game logic.
+The NN doesn't seem to be learning very well, so I'll have to fix that tomorrow.

+## December 31, 2024: Training Loop Experiments

+Most of what I did today was just experimenting with changing the training loop to see if I could improve the NN.
+I think that having instantaneous true random card generation was a bad idea from the perspective of making results reproducable, so I refactored card generation to include a deck that can be overriden.
+I can't tell if these improvements have helped or not.

+## January 5, 2025: More Training Loop Experiments

+Happy New Year!
+I didn't do any coding for the past four days.
+This wasn't because of any New Year-related festivities, but because I recently bought Factorio: Space Age.
+The factory must grow.

+Anyways, I think that a significant factor to the abysmal learning rate of the NN was that game is completely different in every episode, meaning that the NN doesn't have a chance to develop any strategy.
+Today I had the script cache the initial game state until it starts winning a lot, allowing the NN to replay it until it gets good at those specific starting conditions.

+The win rates are still erratic and vary wildly between executions, but the NN once got up to about 1500/2000 wins.
+Further experimentation is required.

+## March 2, 2025: Refactoring

+Remember back on December 27 when I apologized for taking a long six-day break over Christmas from working on this project?
+It's been nearly a month this time, but I'm back with a bunch of new ideas!

+Idea #1: delete everything and rebuilt it from the ground up.

+Idea #2: I don't have any more ideas.

+### Refactoring

+I've decided to refactor the project from the ground up, as the framework I had built was terrible.
+I thought that my gamestate idea was genius, but it just restricted what I could do (e.g. not having 4 players).
+I'm using a bunch more classes this time around to hopefully make it more modular.

+When I coded the first few classes and functions, I was being very careful and intentional and professional.
+Then I started to get bored.
+I started coding faster and subsequently started making actual progress.
+It almost immediately devolved into a disorganized and haphazard shantycode.
+I'll fix it next time maybe.

+All of today's code was written manually, and it shows.
+Claude is better at nice code than I am.